sagemath/trac_to_gh/Issue 2552.md

 # Issue 2552: fix problems in the combinat reference manual caused by #2432

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2552

 Original creator: mhansen